cedarstudios/cedarmaps-web-sdk-vector/README.md

 npx webpack
 ```

-You can also see the [API documentation](https://www.mapbox.com/mapbox-gl-js) for further help.

 # API
 CedarMaps GL is simply a wrapper for [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js).
 You may find an extensive API documentation from the [original library](https://docs.mapbox.com/mapbox-gl-js/api).